2020: The catalyst of change

 But amidst a backdrop of uncertainty and instability, came a more hopeful outlook, with the rallying support for the Black Lives Matter movement, progressive conversations around gender and diversity, a revival of kindness culture and the rediscovered art of slowing down.

-What has become known as the ‘global awakening’, 2020 dramatically accelerated emerging behaviours and also created brand new ones.
-The ripple effects of these behaviours are set to shape a number of trends over the coming years.
+What has become known as the ‘global awakening’, 2020 dramatically accelerated emerging consumer behaviours and also created brand new ones.
+The ripple effects of these behaviours are set to shape a number of trends and consumer insights over the coming years.

-Our team reflect on the main catalysts of 2020 and explore what this means for the future of life at home in 2021 and beyond.
+Our team reflect on the main catalysts of 2020 and explore what this means for the future of home interior trends in 2021 and beyond.

 Exploring Emotions, a trend originally forecast for our Baby and Kids Edit in 2021, showed clear signs of acceleration this year.
 In the wake of the pandemic, helping children deal with emotional upheaval became a key priority, making this one of the most important trends of the year.
 Toys, books and online resources that help navigate difficult and complex emotions will continue post-pandemic giving this trend longevity for the next 1-2 years.